-The Key Audit Matters
+The Key Audit Matters How the matter was addressed in our audit

-The Group had incurred net loss of HK\$7,783,000 for the year ended 31 March 2022 and, as at that date, the Group had net current liabilities of HK\$6,379,000.
+The Group had incurred net loss of HK\$6,682,000 for the year ended 31 March 2023 and, as at that date, the Group had net current liabilities of HK\$6,517,000.
 Note 2.1 to the consolidated financial statements explains how the directors have formed a judgement that the going concern basis is appropriate in preparing the consolidated financial statements of the Group.

 The directors evaluated the Group's ability to continue as a going concern based upon an assessment of the Group's cash position, a cash flow forecast, and its availability to obtain financing facilities and obtain financial support from a related company to finance its continuing operations.
-This required the exercise of significant management judgement, particularly in forecasting the Group's future revenue, gross profit, operating expenses and capital expenditure and in assessing the Group's ability to renew the existing and other financing facilities.
+This required the exercise of significant management judgement, particularly in forecasting the Group's future revenue, gross profit, operating expenses and capital expenditure and in assessing the Group's ability to renew the existing banking facilities.
 Based on their assessment, the directors concluded that there are no material uncertainties related to events or conditions which, individually or collectively, may cast significant doubt on the Group's ability to continue as a going concern.